miladyboy/wingman/tasks/Tasks.md

 # Wishlist
 - [ ] Let the user store things to long-term memory during a chat, perhaps by explicitly asking for it.

-# To-Do (Rest)
-- [ ] Make sure Stripe works in production.
+- [ ] Add Dark/Light theme.
-- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
 - [ ] Make session management optional through a "Remember Me" toggle.
-- [ ] Add Dark/Light theme.
-- [ ] Save memories based on what the bot sees in photos or what I say. **(Hard)**
+- [ ] Save memories based on what the bot sees in photos or what I say.
+(RAG) **(Hard)**
-- [ ] Upload user chats to mimic their style. **(Mid)**
-- [ ] Build a React Native app for mobile. **(Hard)**
-- [ ] When uploading Tinder photos, extract and save tags/info from the description and profile.
-- [ ] Set up CI environment.
 - [ ] Make image paste with ⌘ + V work. *(Small)*
-- [ ] The bot loses context as the conversation grows—improve this. **(Hard) (Important)**
-- [ ] Build the next version of my task manager.
-- [ ] Test the entire backend.
-- [ ] Fix frontend tests.
-- [ ] Handle large images (currently times out with a 400 error); maybe resize images.
 - [ ] Add "global data" preferences for the user: what they're looking for and ways to connect with girls through commonalities.
 - [ ] Make the bot respond in Markdown.
-- [ ] Add visitor and user tracking.
-- [ ] Add an easy user feedback loop.
 - [ ] Implement a free trial for the Stripe membership.
+- [ ] When uploading Tinder photos, extract and save tags/info from the description and profile.
+- [ ] Build a React Native app for mobile. **(Hard)**
+- [ ] Upload user chats to mimic their style. **(Mid)**

+# To-Do

+## Code Quality
+- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
 - [ ] Create an audit / architect-mode rule that I can insert manually.
+- [ ] Set up CI environment.
+- [ ] Get to a good number of test coverage in the backend.
+- [ ] Make it so that E2E tests use a much smaller model to save on costs.
+- [ ] Fix the E2E suite

+## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component.
+- [ ] Make sure Stripe works in production.
+- [ ] Handle large images (currently times out with a 400 error); maybe resize images.
+- [ ] Fix the feature that creates nicknames for each new chat thread *(bug)*
+- [ ] Add visitor and user tracking.
+- [ ] Add an easy user feedback loop.
 - [ ] Improve "Pricing" aka payment page.
-- [ ] Make it so that E2E tests use a much smaller model to save on costs.

 # MVP
 - [ ] Add a favicon.